 You may use whatever method works best for your group.
-Generate 7 scores, adding Sanity to the standard 6.
-The Sanity attribute is used as a seventh ability for characters to make horror/terror/fear checks with (see 5E DMG p.264).
-It can replace other Ability based saving throws (usually Wisdom) for the same type of effects.
-Generally, no race gets a modification to Sanity.
+Incarna uses 7 scores, adding Sanity to the standard 6.
+The Sanity attribute is used to make horror/terror/fear checks with (see 5E DMG p.264).
+It replaces other Ability based saving throws (usually Wisdom and Charisma) for the same type of effects.
+Generally, no race should get a modification to Sanity.
 It is generated however each GM desires it to be depending on the method used (points, rolls, etc.) or simply assume an 11 as a base (10 for half breeds).

-A Short Rest is a full night of rest (after which time character regain their CON bonus (min of 1) in HP).
+A Short Rest is a full night of rest (after which time character regain 1 + CON bonus (min of 1) in HP).
 A Long Rest is a full week of rest (after which time character regain their full HP).
-Wounds can inhibit this, and quality of care can adjust this.
+Wounds can inhibit this, and quality of care and conditions can adjust this.
 The normal Survival Rules for Incarna apply otherwise.

-Fatigue Damage: Fatigue damage is light stress and strain.
+- Fatigue Damage: Fatigue damage is light stress and strain.
 If it drops a character below 1, they become unconscious – it cannot kill.
-It is completely healed after a Short or Long Rest.
+Unless noted, it is completely healed after a Short or Long Rest.

-Because of the normal rest and recovery times’ ability to have a character regain their spells so rapidly, magic was nerfed so that many spells that used to be fail once/failed for the duration are now fail once/re-check each round.
+Because the D20 normal rest and recovery times have a character regain their spells so rapidly, magic was nerfed so that many spells that used to be fail once/failed for the duration are now fail once/re-check each round.
 Empowered Magic removes the “check each round” aspect of spells.
 Once a spell save is failed, the primary effects are failed for the duration.

 Rule of Averages/Quality of Results

-HP, damage and other factors does a simple/average amount/outcome for damage or effect.
+HP, damage and other factors use a simple/average/critical outcome scale for damage or effect.
 That average is to be used unless noted in materials.
 With this in mind, the actual result of the check determines both success and quality, instead of random dice to follow up.
 This speeds up combat significantly and emphasizes skill over luck.

 - Average: (Simple) The check was a minimal amount of what was needed to succeed (ex: A sword doing 2d6 does 7 damage + adjustments).

 - Major: The check was 20% or more than what was needed (5 or more on D20) for success or double that (10 or more on D20) for failure.
 Base damage and.or effects are maximum (ex: A sword doing 2d6 does 12 damage + adjustments).

 - Critical: For success, the check was perfectly executed – the best possible result (usually a “20” on a D20).
 Base damage is double maximum and effects are maximized.
-Critical hits on attacks also cause Wounds.
+Critical hits on attacks can also cause Wounds.
 On a failure result, it is the worst possible result (usually a “1” on a D20 – the target takes full damage on a save, stumbles and may fall, or has some other calamitous result).

 Resilience of Items

-The basic Resilience rules for items is used.
-Every point of Resilience can be used to reduce the Quality of Result at the expense of using the item to take the blow and reduces its effectiveness (for example, a medium light shield has 1 Resilience – it can absorb 1 blow and any AC adjustment or damage done by it is reduced by 1, the next blow will render the shield useless).
-Greater Resilience has no impact on the item (such as damage or AC reduction).
+The Incarna basic Resilience rules for items are used.
+Every point of Resilience can be used to reduce the Quality of Result, at the expense of using the item to take the blow and reduces its effectiveness.
+For example, a medium light shield has 1 Resilience – it can absorb 1 blow and any AC adjustment or damage done by it is reduced by 1.
+Greater Resilience indicates resilience loss has no impact on the item (such as damage or AC reduction).
 Anything can be used for Resilience – sacrificing the item (it is destroyed/ruined) in the process if it has no Resilience and is used this way.
 Resilience can be restored by an appropriate crafter or technology, usually for a cost.

-A character who is wounded suffers some immediate and longer term effects.
-The source of the wound may describe other specific effects, but always cover the following: 1) The target gains a level of Exhaustion (cumulative, to a maximum of 5 – i.e. cannot kill), 2) Their sequence of Death Saves starts with one failure; 3) The character cannot have Advantage on Constitution saves; and 4) Each wound reduces a targets maximum HP is reduced by 1 HD (or half a HD at first level).
-Unless specified, Wound are minor.
-A character automatically becomes wounded when:
+A character who is “Wounded” suffers immediate and longer term effects.
+The source of the wound may describe other specific effects, but always cover the following: 1) The target gains a level of Exhaustion (cumulative, to a maximum of 5 – i.e. cannot kill), 2) Their sequence of Death Saves starts with one failure.
+Unless specified, Wounds are minor.
+A character automatically becomes Wounded when:

-- When it drops to 0 hit points but isn’t killed outright
+- They drops to 0 hit points (of non-fatigue damage) but are not killed outright

-Minor Wound: The effects of the wound are negated after a Short Rest is completed.
-Only 1 Minor Wound can be recovered from per Short Rest, additional ones take a Short Rest for each.
+Minor Wound: The effects of 1 Minor Wound are negated after a Short Rest is completed; Additional ones take a Short Rest for each.

-Major Wound: The effects of the wound are negated after a Long Rest is completed.
-Only 1 Major Wound can be recovered from per Long Rest, additional ones take a Long Rest for each.
+Major Wound: The effects of 1 Major Wound are negated after a Long Rest is completed; Additional ones take a Long Rest for each.